 You can toggle between “spelling”, “grammar”, “punctuation” and “conventions” on the right-hand side.

-I found the best way to use Grammarly was to paste article drafts into a new document so I could quickly work through the suggested changes.
+Personally, I found the best way to use Grammarly was to paste article drafts into a new document so I could quickly work through the suggested changes (option 1 above).

 Here’s what you’ll find when you install the Grammarly extension